 SIRC is related as a result of common ownership to all government departments, agencies, and Crown Corporations.

 SIRC enters into transactions with these entities in the normal course of business and on normal trade terms.

-In addition, SIRC has an agreement with Privy Council Office related to the provision of finance and administration services which is included in section b).
 During the year, SIRC received common services which were obtained without charge from other government departments as disclosed below.